FAQs

 Yes.
 Either organic sphagnum peat moss or organic coco coir will work well.
 Composting requires aerobic bacteria to work.
 An aerobic organism survives and grows in an oxygenated environment.
 Oxygen is the key ingredient that allows aerobic bacteria to break down waste quickly and without odor.
 Mixing in either the sphagnum peat or coir breaks apart the feces to allow the aerobic bacteria to get it’s oxygen.
 Without oxygen, anaroebic bacteria will thrive, and this will break down to compost, but at a significantly slower rate, and will produce a smell.

-Empty the urine bottle.
+Empty the urine bottle because the urine can expand and potentially crack the bottle.
 The compost and toilet will be unharmed in freezing weather.

 We do not recommend this.
 Many brands of tampons are made from a mix of rayon and non-organic cotton, and are commonly chlorine-bleached.
 These will not decompose.
 Organic, 100% cotton tampons will compost, but will take a significant amount of time.